AMINDRH91/OrderBook_RN_TS/README.md

-# Kraken UI Engineer Test
+# d UI Engineer Test
 ## The Problem
 Stakeholders are requesting that we add a live orderbook to our trading interface that allows users to visualize the interest in their selected market whilst they create new orders, aligning our trading interface with what our competitors in the market offer.
 Description of what an orderbook is can be found here.